"AUSTRALIA'S BODY HORROR SPECIALIST" - PETER KIRK, BREACH MAGAZINE

-She lives in Brisbane in a house full of books and a six year old who reads Roald Dahl.
-She's currently researching Autism and hedgehogs for her PhD.
+She lives somewhere in Queensland, Australia, with her partner, a spray-paint artist, and their two annoying kids.
+She's currently researching Autism and hedgehogs for her Masters.
 It makes sense.
 Trust her.

-Contact Claire via social media, the adjacent contact form, or email her directly at:
+Feel free to contact Claire via social media, the adjacent contact form, or email her directly at: firstname.lastname@example.org.

 INTERVIEWS & GUEST POSTS